Las Vegas Raiders Allegiant Stadium Location, Map & Distance from the Strip

 Las Vegas, NV 89118

-* The stadium is being built by an experienced sports stadium construction company called Mortenson Construction, out of Minneapolis, Minnesota.
+- The stadium was built by an experienced sports stadium construction company called Mortenson Construction, out of Minneapolis, Minnesota.
 They’ve built hundreds of venues over the years, including the dazzling U.S. Bank Stadium in Minneapolis.

-* Speaking of MGM Resorts: Allegiant Stadium will have an in-stadium sports betting lounge called MGM Club.
+- Allegiant Stadium has an in-stadium sports betting lounge called MGM Club.

-* The makeup of Allegiant Stadium’s actual field will depend upon who is playing.
-During UNLV games, the artificial turf will be used, whereas all Raiders games will be played on natural grass.
+- The makeup of Allegiant Stadium’s actual field depends upon who is playing.
+During UNLV games, the artificial turf will be used, whereas all Raiders games are played on natural grass.

 In fact, the grass has been grown outside, and will remain outdoors on a giant, 4 foot deep movable platform on the south end of the stadium when games are not taking place.
 Four different types of grass were grown outside the stadium to see which grass grew best in this environment.